You have been waiting for the past 40 weeks to deliver the baby, but the little one is not ready yet!

 In the initial stages of labor, the contractions are dull with a little discomfort.
 When you try any of the above methods, observe the contractions and try to time them.

-Ideally, the contractions should last about 40 to 60 seconds and repeat three to five times in ten minutes (13).
+Ideally, the contractions should last about 40 to 60 seconds and repeat two to three times in ten minutes (13).
 If you feel the contractions are stronger and lasting longer or feel the baby dropping lower into the pelvic region, or the mucus plug is loosening, consult your doctor.

 [ Read: Back Labor: Why Does It Happen ]